Facundo Díaz Acosta

 Facundo Díaz Acosta (born 15 December 2000) is an Argentine professional tennis player.

-He has a career-high ATP singles ranking of world No. 47, achieved on 22 April 2024 and a doubles ranking of No. 173, achieved on 28 November 2022.
+He has a career-high ATP singles ranking of world No. 47 achieved on 22 April 2024 and a doubles ranking of No. 173, reached on 28 November 2022.

-Díaz Acosta has won one singles ATP title at the 2024 Argentina Open.
+Díaz Acosta has won one ATP Tour title at the 2024 Argentina Open and seven ATP Challenger singles titles.

-Díaz Acosta competes mainly on the ATP Challenger Tour and has won five Challenger singles titles.

 Career

 2020–2022: ATP debut, Maiden Challenger title

 Díaz Acosta made his ATP main draw debut at the 2020 Argentina Open after receiving a wildcard for the singles and doubles main draws.

 In May 2022, Díaz Acosta won his first Challenger title at the Dove Men+Care 2022 Challenger Coquimbo in Chile on clay.